 Where to share video edited content

-When working remotely I use Vimeo Pro to show clients draft video work.
+When working remotely I use Vimeo Pro to preview client work.
 I make good use of the password function, which allows private video files to be shared securely.

 Finding the right freelance editing jobs